Skip to main content

 Step 1.
 Define comp criteria before you look at rates.
 Set your comparison rules first: same broad asset type, same submarket or competing area, and similar size, condition, and operating profile.
 If your deal depends on unusually low expenses or unusually high occupancy, note that up front so you do not compare it to stabilized assets without adjustment.

 Step 2.
 Pull two evidence streams.
 Use both market reports and recent comparable sales from a verified period.
 Reports help you frame the local cap-rate range and market tone; comps show what buyers paid for similar income streams.
-Record the report date, coverage area, asset definition, and your current lookback window after verification, then keep a comp sheet with sale date, occupancy context, and any obvious condition differences.
+Use the report date, coverage area, asset definition, and lookback window only after you verify them from the market report or source record, then keep a comp sheet with sale date, occupancy context, and any obvious condition differences.

 Step 3.
 Normalize to apples-to-apples inputs.
 For benchmarking, use stabilized NOI (normal occupancy and expense levels), not a single unusually strong or weak year.
 Keep the formula consistent: cap rate is NOI divided by value or purchase price, and NOI excludes mortgage payments, depreciation, and income taxes.
 If there was a temporary vacancy gap, reflect it instead of underwriting a full-year income figure as if nothing happened.